 Accommodation for physical or mental disability

 The IAPs do not apply to applications for the accommodation of a limitation associated with a physical or mental disability.
-Applications for the accommodation of a limitation associated with a physical or mental disability will continue to be addressed by the University’s Wellness & Recovery Office using existing procedures.
+Applications for the accommodation of a limitation associated with a physical or mental disability will continue to be addressed by the University's Organizational Health office using existing procedures.

 What is an Accommodation?

 An Accommodation is an adjustment, for a specific person, to the usual application of an employer rule or practice.
 The adjustment is designed to address the negative impact that the usual application of the rule or practice has on that person, because of the interaction between the usual application of the rule or practice, and a limitation that the person has in connection with a Protected Characteristic.
 It is not possible to generalize about whether an Accommodation is always necessary, or what a particular Accommodation will look like, since each Application must be addressed on the facts associated with the Application.

 What are the Protected Characteristics under the Human Rights Code?